by Terry Heick

 The unit is a structure, like a circuit of roadways through a city, with the beginning on one side (where each student is), and the ending on the other (what we want them to understand).
 Just like in a real city, those pathways are necessarily complex and even chaotic viewed from Google Earth.
 Trying to funnel the users down pre-determined pathways will ensure you get from here to there—that is, get through the city—but it limits what the data can do.

-The data can’t properly function because it means moving backwards and forwards, stopping and starting slowing down and speeding up–all things that happen in learning, and all things units aren’t good at.
+The data can’t properly function because it means moving backward and forward, stopping and starting slowing down and speeding up–all things that happen in learning, and all things units aren’t good at.

 And perhaps worse, it puts the weight of the world on the shoulders of a classroom teacher doing their best to soothe so many seemingly divergent efforts.
 A teacher try to consistently—and substantively–incorporate data into planned instruction is like trying to fill a drinking glass with rain.
 Or trying to herd millions of people through a city’s strangled concrete infrastructure.